 More Organization Ideas

-Now that you’ve organized your jewelry, what about the rest of your bathroom?
-I’ve teamed up with four other bloggers to give you ideas on howto organize your bathroom.
-Check them out below.
+Now that you’ve organized your jewelry, what about the rest of your bathroom or your house even?
+I’ve teamed up with four other bloggers to give you ideas on how to organize your space.
+Check out all their ideas in a 5-week series found here.

-If all of this feels overwhelming, then stop and download the printable you see on your left from my resource library for free.
+If all of this feels overwhelming, then stop and download the printable here.
 It’s designed to help you take six areas from your house and design a plan to declutter each one.